open-front-end/openfrontend/docs/admins/advanced_admin_guide.md

    - Project IAM Admin
    - Notebooks Admin
    - Vertex AI administrator
 1. Click *Done* button.
 1. Locate the new service account from the list, click *Manage Keys* from the *Actions* menu.
    - Click *ADD KEY*, then *Create new key*.
      - Select JSON as key type, and click the *CREATE* button.
      - A JSON key file will then be downloaded.
-     - Copy the generated JSON content which should then be pasted into the credential creation form within the TKFE.
+     - Copy the generated JSON content which should then be pasted into the credential creation form within the Open Front End.

-1. Click *Validate and Save* to register the new credential to TKFE.
+1. Click *Validate and Save* to register the new credential to the Front End.

-### Creating a service account using `gcloud`
+### Creating a Service Account using `gcloud`

 Alternatively the `gcloud` command line tool can be used to create a suitable service account (this is what the helper script does with additional checks).